 Always be mindful of the areas you are entering and working in, and the time of day you will be working.
 Certain areas may pose risk of assault and robbery due to criminal activity or drunkenness at particular times of day and there is the ever-present risk of vandalism and terrorism.

 Be vigilant at all times, check your worksite and immediately report damage or anything that appears wrong or out of place.
-Remember the current threat from international terrorism is SEVERE
+Remember the current threat from international terrorism can change at any time!